-SECONDARY - CURRICULAR 2024
+ELEMENTARY - INTRAMURAL 2024

-- Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+- Consult Disability-Centred Safety if your groups of students include students with disabilities. - A Teacher must be the one in charge of the tobogganing/sledding trip/activity. - A Monitor is an individual who is 18 years of age or older who is approved by the Principal and has received instructions on their duties as a Monitor on the tobogganing/sledding trip/activity. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.